Tobacco smoking: Restrictions

-Several countries such as Ireland, Latvia, Estonia, the Netherlands, Finland, Norway, Canada, Australia, Sweden, Portugal, Singapore, Italy, Indonesia, India, Lithuania, Chile, Spain, Iceland, United Kingdom, Slovenia, Türkiye and Malta have legislated against smoking in public places, often including bars and restaurants.
+Several countries such as Ireland, Latvia, Estonia, the Netherlands, Finland, Norway, Canada, Australia, Sweden, Portugal, Singapore, Italy, Indonesia, India, Lithuania, Chile, Spain, Iceland, United Kingdom, Slovenia, Turkey and Malta have legislated against smoking in public places, often including bars and restaurants.
 Restaurateurs have been permitted in some jurisdictions to build designated smoking areas (or to prohibit smoking).
 In the United States, many states prohibit smoking in restaurants, and some also prohibit smoking in bars.
 In provinces of Canada, smoking is illegal in indoor workplaces and public places, including bars and restaurants.
 As of 31 March 2008, Canada has introduced a smoke-free law in all public places, as well as within 10 meters of an entrance to any public place.
 In Australia, smoke-free laws vary from state to state.
 In New Zealand and Brazil, smoking is restricted in enclosed public places, including bars, restaurants, and pubs.
 Hong Kong restricted smoking on 1 January 2007 in the workplace, public spaces such as restaurants, karaoke rooms, buildings, and public parks (bars that do not admit minors were exempt until 2009).
 In Romania, smoking is illegal in trains, metro stations, public institutions (except where designated, usually outside), and public transport.
 In Germany, in addition to smoking bans in public buildings and transport, an anti-smoking ordinance for bars and restaurants was implemented in late 2007.
 A study by the University of Hamburg (Ahlfeldt and Maennig 2010) demonstrates that the smoking ban had, if any, only short-run effects on bar and restaurant revenues.
 In the medium and long run, no negative effect was measurable.
 The results suggest either that consumption in bars and restaurants is not affected by smoking bans in the long run or that negative revenue effects from smokers are compensated by increasing revenues from non-smokers.

 Ignition safety

 An indirect public health problem posed by cigarettes is that of accidental fires, usually linked with consumption of alcohol.
-Enhanced combustion using nitrates was traditionally used, but cigarette manufacturers have been silent on this subject, claiming at first that a safe cigarette was technically impossible, then that it could only be achieved by modifying the paper.
+The preliminary investigation into the fire at Wang Fuk Court in Hong Kong has determined that it was caused by a cigarette butt left behind from smoking.Enhanced combustion using nitrates was traditionally used, but cigarette manufacturers have been silent on this subject, claiming at first that a safe cigarette was technically impossible, then that it could only be achieved by modifying the paper.
 Roll-your-own cigarettes contain no additives and are fire-safe.
 Numerous fire safe cigarette designs have been proposed, some by tobacco companies themselves, which would extinguish a cigarette left unattended for more than a minute or two, thereby reducing the risk of fire.
 Among American tobacco companies, some have resisted this idea, while others have embraced it.
 RJ Reynolds was a leader in making prototypes of these cigarettes in 1983 and will make all of their U.S. market cigarettes fire-safe by 2010.
 Phillip Morris is not in active support of it.
-Lorillard (purchased by RJ Reynolds), the US' 3rd-largest tobacco company, seems to be ambivalent.
+Lorillard (purchased by R. J. Reynolds), the United States' third-largest tobacco company, seems to be ambivalent.